Andy Warhol: Books and print

 Warhol created the fashion magazine Interview that is still published.
 The loopy title script on the cover is thought to be either his own handwriting or that of his mother, Julia Warhola, who would often do text work for his early commercial pieces.

+Warhol created covers for a number of magazines, including Time and Vogue.

 Other media

 Although Andy Warhol is most known for his paintings and films, he authored works in many different media.